Farama-Foundation/PettingZoo/docs/classic/rps.md

 ### Action Space

-The action space is a scalar vlue with 3 possible values.
+The action space is a scalar value with 3 possible values.
 The values are encoded as follows: Rock is 0, paper is 1 and scissors is 2.

 | Value  |  Action |
 | :----: | :---------:  |